tomsenior20/Web_Application_TomSenior/readme.md

 3. If admin is "no", you will just be able to see the rendered data.
 With a message showing "You have read only permisions"

 # Unit Tests - (Completed only )
-Can be accessed via testing.py - Have creates some test scenarios for each Please note there is one which has been commented out - for future development.
+Can be accessed via the test directory
+Please note there is one which has been commented out - for future development.

-1. check_login (auth.py)
+1. check_login - tests/testLogin.py
-2. check_register (auth.py)
+2. check_register -  tests/testRegister.py

 # Can run test via the following command
-1. Ensure your in the Correct directory ( run PWD in terminal)
+1. Ensure your in the main parent directory ( run PWD in terminal to check )
-2. Run python3 test.py
+## Run Register
+- python3 -m tests.testRegister
+## Run Login
+python3 -m tests.testLogin